arthurfiorette/axios-cache-interceptor/docs/src/guide/storages.md

   storage or `undefined` if not found.

 - `clear() => MaybePromise<void>`:
-  Clears all data from storage.
+  Clears all data from storage. **This method isn't used by the interceptor itself**, instead, its here for you to use it programmatically.

 ## Third Party Storages